ashneetkaur2307-rgb/Induction/README.md

 The day concluded with an engaging **interactive session by seniors**, creating a friendly and motivating environment while strengthening peer bonding.

 ✨ Overall, the sessions were diverse and inspiring—covering sports, technology, health, and values, making the day enriching and memorable.

+# ✦ Day 6 ✦
+The sixth day of the induction program focused on introducing students to important institutional initiatives aimed at enhancing learning experiences and encouraging active participation in social service.

+## 🎯 Lecture on Center for Multi-Faceted Learning
+The day began with an informative lecture by *Dr. Lakhvir Singh Khana*, Incharge of the Center for Multi-Faceted Learning.
+He explained its purpose in providing diverse learning opportunities beyond the classroom through workshops, programs, and activities that build creativity, innovation, leadership, and problem-solving skills.

+## 🌱 Lecture on National Service Scheme (NSS)
+Next, *Mr. Jasvir Singh Grewal*, Incharge of NSS, explained its objectives, structure, and activities.
+He highlighted how NSS builds personality, discipline, and social responsibility.
+Students were encouraged to participate in upcoming events and camps.

+The sixth day’s sessions were enriching, combining academic growth with community service.

+---

+## ✦ Day 7 ✦
+The seventh day of the induction program continued the theme of holistic growth, with sessions designed to enhance awareness, discipline, and career outlook.

+## 📚 Lecture on Student Welfare
+The day began with an address by *Dr. Parminder Singh*, Dean of the college, who spoke about welfare facilities, academic guidance, and overall development, emphasizing mental well-being.

+## 🏋️ Lecture on Fitness for Engineers
+Following this, *Mr. Manpreet Singh* delivered an energetic talk on maintaining physical fitness despite busy academic schedules.
+He shared practical tips on exercise, posture, and lifestyle management.

+## 🪖 Expert Lecture by Brigadier P.S.
+Cheema Sir
+The final session was led by *Brigadier P.S.
+Cheema*, who shared valuable life lessons on leadership, time management, resilience, and discipline, leaving a strong motivational impact on students.

+The seventh day provided practical health tips, institutional support, and deep inspiration for students.